BillCruise/CodingInterview/README.md

 5. Are `ArrayList` operations thread safe?
 6. What are some of common issues with multi-threaded applications?
 How do you mitigate these issues?

+### Design Patterns

+1. What is the Singleton design pattern and when would you use it?
+Describe how you would implement a Singleton class.
+2. Describe how the Observer design pattern is implemented.

 ### SQL Questions

 1. What are the different types of joins?
 When do you use each type?